storj/design-docs/20240808-custom-limit-email-notifications.md

     * if this upload causes usage to meet or cross threshold:
       - enqueue `(projectID, thresholdEventKind)` to `project_events`
       - skip checking lower thresholds
+	* if usage is below the threshold, but the project is flagged indicating that the threshold was exceeded:
+      - enqueue `(projectID, thresholdEventKind)` to `project_events` ("threshold event kind" would indicate to reset the flag with no notification)

 When limit validation occurs for a download:
 * for each limit threshold (starting at highest threshold):
   * if this download causes egress to meet or cross custom egress threshold:
     - enqueue `(projectID, thresholdEventKind)` to `project_events`
     - skip checking lower thresholds

-TODO: metainfo probably needs to reset `project.threshold_events` when the conditions for threshold events are no longer met (e.g. rolling into a new billing period brings egress usage down to 0).
+  * if egress usage is below the custom threshold, but the project is flagged indicating that the threshold was exceeded:
+    - enqueue `(projectID, thresholdEventKind)` to `project_events` ("threshold event kind" would indicate to reset the flag with no notification)

+While the intended behavior for event detection is straightforward, implementation may be tricky.
+As an example, metainfo validates whether upload limits would be exceeded for a new object in the metainfo package [here](https://github.com/storj/storj/blob/8d9fab8825e92c4c77252e3891530e5d04c430eb/satellite/metainfo/validation.go#L574) - calling a function `ExceedsUploadLimits` in accounting/projectusage.go [here](https://github.com/storj/storj/blob/b552501c39352ba80487b6991975e8d13f549410/satellite/accounting/projectusage.go#L125).
+The project usage service retrieves the current storage and segment usage from a [redis cache](https://github.com/storj/storj/blob/b552501c39352ba80487b6991975e8d13f549410/satellite/accounting/live/redis.go#L66) in accounting/live/redis.go.

+Our current live accounting project usage behavior is designed to allow for very quickly getting and updating a handful of values per project (specific limits and corresponding usage) with minimal DB calls.

+We need to have additional information during limit validation to properly queue events: the `threshold_events` flags from the `projects` table.
+This is because we not only need to check (1) is current usage above or below the threshold?
+We also need to check (2) has a notification been triggered for this threshold before?

+This additional information could be merged into the live accounting redis cache.
+This would likely be the most optimal/efficient, but at the risk of changing the responsibilities of the live accounting package.

+If we don't add additional information to the live accounting cache (or some other cache), it requires making a query to the `projects` table for the `threshold_events` flag - something we want to avoid to keep metainfo as efficient as possible.

 #### Queue processing in core:

 Create a chore on the satellite (or update existing console emailreminders chore):
 * loop:
   * select all unprocessed events for one project in the `project_events` table, which were created before `now-emailTimeBuffer`, where `emailTimeBuffer` comes from the satellite config.
+    * for "threshold exceeded"-type events:
       * deduplicate events: send only one email per event per threshold
       * check if emails have been sent for these threshold events in `project.threshold_events`.
 If they have, mark as processed or delete relevant rows from `project_events` without sending an email.
 If they haven't, send email(s) to project owner, mark `project_events` row as processed, and update `project.threshold_events` accordingly
+	* for "reset threshold"-type events:
+	  * check if `project.threshold_events` indicates that a notification was sent for this limit type.
+If it has, reset it to indicate "not sent".
+If the value is already reset, discard/mark the `project_events` row as processed, and proceed with no further action.

 #### Summary

 * Update projects table schema to have flags indicating when emails were sent
 * Add "project events" table to preserve unsent limit threshold events
 * Update metainfo limit validation to queue limit threshold events to the DB
-* Add a chore on the satellite core to process limit threshold event queues: deduplicate events for each project, send emails for the events, and update the DB to indicate that the emails were sent
+* Add a chore on the satellite core to process limit threshold event queues: deduplicate events for each project, send emails for the events (if applicable), and update the DB accordingly

 ## Disclaimers